mifanbang/ProceduralUniverse/README.md

 #ProceduralUniverse

 Realtime Perlin noise-based procedural textures for various celestial objects.
-Implemented with WebGL and best viewed in Google Chrome web browser.
+Implemented with WebGL.

 A live demo can be found at http://debug.tw/lab/proc_univ/